-For the Year Ended December 31

-2014 2013

-Balance at January 1 Exchange differences arising on translating foreign operations \$ 73,280 272,690 \$ (148,361) 221,641

-Balance at December 31 \$ 345,970 \$ 73,280
+For the Year Ended December 31 2014 2013 Balance at January 1 Exchange differences arising on translating foreign operations \$ 73,280 272,690 \$ (148,361) 221,641 Balance at December 31 \$ 345,970 \$ (73,280)

-Exchange differences relating to the translation of the results and net assets of the Company's foreign operations from their functional currencies to the Company's presentation currency (i.e. New Taiwan dollars) were recognized directly in other comprehensive income and accumulated in the foreign currency translation reserve.
-Exchange differences previously accumulated in the foreign currency translation reserve were reclassified to profit or loss on the disposal of the foreign operation.
+Exchange differences relating to the translation of the results and net assets of the Group's foreign operations from their functional currencies to the Group's presentation currency (i.e. New Taiwan dollars) were recognized directly in other comprehensive income and accumulated in the foreign currency translation reserve.
+Exchange differences previously accumulated in the foreign currency translation reserve (in respect of translating both the net assets of foreign operations and hedges of foreign operations) were reclassified to profit or loss on the disposal of the foreign operation.